 - 1. Place based approach clearly defined remit, responsibilities and decision making.
 Be clear about what we do at System level and what would be more effectively determined and delivered more locally in our communities. - 2.
 Provider Collaboration confirming our Acute hospital, Mental Health and integrated Community Collaborative arrangements, so we understand their remit, responsibilities and decision making. - 3.
-Existing ICS Strategies ensure everything we do is aligned with strategic commitments that we have already agreed such as those set out in our transitional Integrated Care Strategy and Joint Health and Wellbeing Strategy, Clinical, Digital, Quality, Estates and Net Zero Green strategies and our People Plan.
+Existing ICS Strategies ensure everything we do is aligned with strategic commitments that we have already agreed such as those set out in our transitional Integrated Care Strategy and Joint Health and Wellbeing Strategy, Clinical, Digital, Quality, Estates, Research and Evaluation and Net Zero Green strategies and our People Plan.
 The existing Strategies and ambitions in our JFP need to all pull in the same direction. - 4.
 Empowerment defining the functions and responsibilities at system level and those more suited for local determination, to unlock the benefits afforded to ICBs and ICSs, creating the conditions for change and moving our system from responding, to innovating.

 - 5. People and Culture continue to develop inclusive partnerships as our leaders work together to facilitate a climate of improvement for all our teams as they deliver the ambitions of our JFP. - 6.
 Engagement and co-production listening and facilitating inclusive participation with our people, patients and their families and carers, so we can deliver responsive and joined up care that is genuinely co-designed and produced with those that use our services. - 7.
-Empowering and working with the Voluntary, Community, and Social Enterprise (VCSE) sector differently and integrating VCSE provision into our design and delivery models for services.
+Our Voluntary, Community, and Social Enterprise (VCSE) sector as system partners